create3000/x_ite/docs/_posts/components/ParticleSystems/ParticleSystem.md

 ### SFVec2f [in, out] **particleSize** 0.02 0.02 <small>[0,∞)</small>

-ParticleSize describes width and height dimensions for each particle in length base units (default is meters).
+*particleSize* describes width and height dimensions for each particle in length base units (default is meters).
 Changing this value dynamically will only change new particles created after the change.

 #### Hints